Do Go On - 319 - Vincent Gigante, The Oddfather

 I imagine he just tapped the sign.

-He held his commission meetings inside his mother's apartment.
+He held his commission meetings inside his mother's apartment

-He comes in.
+He comes in

-Someone comes in.
+Someone comes in

-Got a delivery for you.
-He's tapping the sign.
 Where should I put these?

-Should I just put them here?
+Should I just put him here?

-You're going to sign for them?
-Geez, mister,
+Are you going to sign for him?

-I'm just trying to do my job.
-Why do you keep pointing to your chin?
+Why do you keep pointing to your chin

 Gun goes off.